simOne3107/R4CogPsy/README.md

 #### Creating our own functions in **R** ####

-If there is not a function readily available in **R** or in any of the available packages to do something we need, we can write our own function.
+In case there is not a function readily available in **R** or in any of the available packages to do something we need, we can always write our own function.
 The general format for functions is as follows:

 ```r
 nameOfOurNewFunction <- function(inputObject1, inputObject2, etc)